 If you've already applied the final coat of frosting, settling can be frustrating as it often results in small but noticeable bulges around the sides of the cake in between cake layers.

-The fix for this is to wrap your filled, unfrosted cake tier in plastic wrap and place a weight of some sort on top.
+In order to prevent a cake from settling later, it is a good idea to wrap your filled, unfrosted cake tier in plastic wrap and place a weight of some sort on top.
 We are settling the cake in advance.

 Decorating the Cinnamon Roll Cake